Maumagnaguagno/HyperTensioN_U/README.md

 ## Semantic Attachments
 Some predicates are too complex for the user to describe with just addition and deletions from the state, like ``(visible ?agent ?object)`` after ``?agent`` is moved.
 These predicates either require external structures or libraries to be fast and easy to maintain.
-Instead of using calls in unusual ways to discover all the objects that are visible for a certain agent, we can exploit geometric libraries and delegate this unification to an external method.
+Instead of using calls in unusual ways to discover all the objects that are visible for a certain agent, we can exploit geometric libraries and delegate this unification to an external procedure.
-Such external methods are semantic attachments.
+Such external methods are semantic attachments, a term coined by Weyhrauch (1980) to describe the attachment of an interpretation to a predicate symbol using an external procedure.
 Their signature must be explicitly defined as such and can be used as regular predicates in preconditions.

+```Lisp
+(:attachments (visible ?agent ?object))
+```

 Their definition is part of the ``external.rb``, like external calls, but they ``yield`` unifications instead of return values.
 Since all variables are Strings the user must replace the free variables, empty Strings, before yielding without parameters.
 The same semantic attchment can be used to match different permutations of which variables are ground or free.
 An example of semantic attachments is available at [examples/search_circular](examples/search_circular).

-```Lisp
-(:attachments (visible ?agent ?object))
-```

 ```Ruby
 def visible(agent, object)